 CAMs bring a variety of skills and experience to the channel.
 They provide financial advocacy, industry knowledge, and customer and market focus to the table.
 They also are able to relay a partner’s values to customers while also highlighting their own company’s benefits.

 What qualities do channel partners seek in their CAMs?High-performing CAMs utilize their personal business insight and delve deep into specific target markets to build a complete understanding of a partner’s business.

 Successful and skilled channel account manager works closely with his/her sales counterparts to map out a needs-assessment for each reseller account.
-By asking the right questions to both the internal sales representatives and the channel partners sales and marketing staff, the CAM can then map out the assets and new tools needed to best engage and build relevant content and programs for the partner.
+By asking the right questions to both the internal and partner’s sales representatives, the CAM can then map out the assets and new tools needed to best engage and build relevant content and programs for the partner.

 Great people skills, strong product knowledge, and excellent communication abilities combine to give the seasoned CAM the confidence to present on behalf of both the vendor and resellers to a large audience of targeted end-users.
 The ability to given guidance to target audiences on how to approach new technology integration brings value back to both the channel partner and vendor.

 How can CAMs overcome the status quo of being “just another pawn” of the sales team?CAMs should be recognized as more than just another sales team member focused on quarterly sales goals.
-Instead, they should be viewed as brand champions and communicators of the vendor’s strategic value, while also building strong, effective relationships with their partner community, which in turn benefits the sales pipeline for both parties.
+Instead, they should be viewed as brand champions and communicators of the vendor’s strategic value.
+At the same time, CAMs need to build strong, effective relationships with their partner community, which in turn benefits the sales pipeline for both parties.